Azure-Samples/nodejs-microservices/docs/workshop.md

 </div>

 Once you're connected, you should see a stream of logs coming from the Gateway API.
-If you hit the **Roll** on your deployed website, you'll see more logs appearing in the terminal.
+If you hit the **Roll** button on your deployed website, you'll see more logs appearing in the terminal.
 The `--follow` option keeps the connection open to see the new logs in real time.

 While it might be useful to see the logs in real time when you know what you're looking for, it's not very practical to use for debugging a problem.
 Let's see how we can use the Azure Portal for more advanced log analysis.